rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: There's a specific invariant that `== null` never throws, but `==` in other cases does  not neccessarily follow that same rule

-AWB: both `==` and `===` are defined by type enumeration of the two arguments.
+AWB: Both `==` and `===` are defined by type enumeration of the two arguments.
 Two of those types are the type null and undefined. those could be special.

 MM: What I'm saying is that they should be special with regard to `null` and `undefined` not with regard to other integers.

 DE: I think that for comparing with `undefined` and `null` the expectation is that it would return `false` and not `throw`

-DE: continuing the semantics explanation.  + would not lose precision.
+DE: Continuing the semantics explanation.  + would not lose precision.

-BE: can you explain the plus issue again.
+BE: Can you explain the plus issue again.

 DE: The plus issue is that IEEE754 arithmetic is well defined.
 When you try to combine them you will get outside of the domain of both.
 There are two reasons why mixed operations are bad.
 1. Is you will confuse users.
 The second is that you will run into bugs.